 SHOULD PARENTS COME TO THE SCHOOL DURING A LOCKDOWN?
-The natural inclination for parents is to go to the school dur-

 The natural inclination for parents is to go to the school during a Lockdown.
 Understandable, but perhaps problematic.
 If there is a threat inside the building, law enforcement will be responding.
 It is unlikely that parents will be granted access to the building or even the campus.
 If parents are already in the school, they will be instructed to Lockdown as well